 Servia to run at least 4 races in 2nd Rahal car

-CHARLOTTE, N.C.
-(AP) — Rahal Letterman Lanigan Racing will field a second IndyCar entry for Oriol Servia this season in at least four races, more if sponsorship can be secured.
+CHARLOTTE, North Carolina (AP) — Rahal Letterman Lanigan Racing will field a second IndyCar entry for Spanish driver Oriol Servia in at least four races, more this season if sponsorship can be secured.

-Servia is currently scheduled to compete at Long Beach, Barber, the inaugural road course race at Indianapolis Motor Speedway and the Indianapolis 500 in a deal announced Wednesday.
+Servia is scheduled to compete through April and May at Long Beach, Birmingham, the inaugural road course race at Indianapolis Motor Speedway, and the Indianapolis 500.

-The Rahal organization last month finished a drawn-out process to secure sponsorship from the National Guard for Graham Rahal's car.
-Team owner Bobby Rahal has insisted he would only field two cars if it would strengthen the organization, and Graham Rahal said he told his dad he didn't want to "rob Peter to pay Paul" just to have a teammate.
+Rahal’s No. 1 driver was Graham Rahal.
+Team owner Bobby Rahal has insisted he would field only two cars if it would strengthen the organization, and Graham Rahal said he told his dad he didn’t want to “rob Peter to pay Paul” just to have a teammate.

-"We have had the pleasure of working with Oriol before and are looking forward to his return," Bobby Rahal said.
-"I have always respected his ability to develop the race car and be a productive member of the team, so when it came time to consider the possibility of a second entry, he was right at the top of the list.
-We are happy to have him back and look forward to having him help the team progress toward the front."
+“We ... and are looking forward to his return,” Bobby Rahal said.
+“I have always respected his ability to develop the race car and be a productive member of the team, so when it came time to consider the possibility of a second entry, he was right at the top of the list.”

 His Panther DRR team shut down after last year’s Indy 500, and he ran seven of the final 14 races for Panther Racing.

-Servia will participate in the IndyCar Series open test at Barber in two weeks.
+Servia will participate in the IndyCar Series open test in two weeks.

-"There are enough synergies within the team that make me feel positive, that even if we may be starting a little late, we will hit the road running," he said.
+“There are enough synergies within the team that make me feel positive, that even if we may be starting a little late, we will hit the road running,” Servia said.